brycewray/hugo-site/content/posts/2021/01/gems-in-rough-02.md

 After a brief and successful test on a repo branch, I gleefully incorporated his fix[^semiColons] on each of my Eleventy repos (the [one for this site](https://github.com/brycewray/eleventy_solo) and my two Eleventy-based [starter](https://github.com/brycewray/eleventy_solo_starter) [repos](https://github.com/brycewray/eleventy_solo_starter_njk)); and, now, that earlier paragraph looks like this, **as it should**:

-[^semiColons]: Well, all but the semicolons at lines' ends.
+[^semiColons]: Well, all but the semicolons at lines’ ends.
 I'm one of those who [choose to avoid them in their JS](https://flaviocopes.com/javascript-automatic-semicolon-insertion/).
 Sorry, [pro-semicolon partisans](https://medium.com/better-programming/you-might-need-those-semicolons-in-your-javascript-after-all-b28154f93ea8).

 {{< imgc src="Eleventy-non-bracketed-footnotes_2510x840.png" alt="Paragraph ending in a footnote whose number is not bracketed" width="2510" height="840" >}}